Dividends & Income Digest: What Are Your Retirement Goals?

 Protection of the income in a portfolio involves a few things.
 First, we monitor all of our portfolio positions on an ongoing basis throughout the trading day.
 We monitor trading volume and read news on our companies, always on the lookout for negative developments along with positive ones.
 The negative impacts are digested and analyzed to ascertain whether they are temporary obstacles that we feel the company can overcome, or if they are more permanent impairments to the company's business operation.
 If we feel that a fundamental change has impacted the original reason for investing, we may sell all or part of a position to reduce further risk to capital and dividend income.

-In this article I addressed the gathering fears of investors as we hover at, and make new highs almost daily.
+In this article, I addressed the gathering fears of investors as we hover at, and make new highs almost daily.
 I offered several strategies to deal with a bear market that will someday be upon us, once again.
 One of those strategies dealt with the necessity to diversify your holdings, buying income assets in various sectors of the market, including bonds and CDs for a fixed income portion to add ballast and to tide you over the fears that declining prices bring to most investors.
 I also stress the importance of protecting dividend income by using a strategy I call weighting for income.

 The idea is to buy stocks in such a way that each of your portfolio constituents generates an approximately equal amount of income.
 The simple way to understand the logic of this is the following: